William de St-Calais: Death and legacy

-Shortly before Christmas 1095, one of St-Calais' knights, Boso, fell ill and dreamed he was transported to the afterlife, where he found a large house with gates made of iron.
-Suddenly, St-Calais emerged from the gates, asking the knight the whereabouts of one of his servants.
-Boso's guide in the dream then informed Boso that this was a warning that St-Calais would soon die.
+Shortly before Christmas 1095, one of St-Calais's knights, Boso, fell ill and dreamed he was transported to the afterlife, where he found a large house with gates made of iron.
+Suddenly, St-Calais emerged from the gates, asking the knight about the whereabouts of one of his servants.
+Boso's guide in the dream then warned Boso that St-Calais would soon die.
 Boso recovered and warned St-Calais of the dream.

-St-Calais died on 2 January 1096 after falling gravely ill on the previous Christmas Day.
-Before his death he was consoled by Anselm and was blessed by his former opponent.
+St-Calais died on 2 January 1096 in Windsor after falling gravely ill on the previous Christmas Day.
+Before his death, he was consoled by Anselm and was blessed by his former opponent.
+His body was taken to Durham where it lay the for the night before his burial in the church of St. Michael.
 He was buried on 16 January 1096 in the chapter house at Durham.
 The king had summoned St-Calais shortly before Christmas to answer an unknown charge, and it is possible that the stress of this threat caused his death.
-In 1796 St-Calais' grave was supposedly found during the demolition of the chapter house at Durham Cathedral.
+In 1796, St-Calais's grave was supposedly found during the demolition of the chapter house at Durham Cathedral.
 Found in the grave were a pair of sandals, which still survive, and fragments of a gold embroidered robe.